VelislavKarastoychev/euriklis-sortlib/README.md

  const sortlib = require('@euriklis/sortlib')
  console.log(sortlib.version) // 1.1.0
  ```
  To create a SortLib instance you have to inside an object parameter into the SortLib constructor.
-This parameter has to contain the following properties:
+This parameter has to contains the following properties:
- - *array* - a number or string array that has to be sorted from the algorithm
+ - *array* - a number or string array that will be sorted from the algorithm
  - *algorithm* - the sorting algorithm.
 The possible values for this property are *"merge sort"* (if the algorithm is not set, then this value is assumed by default from the constructor), *"quick sort"*, *"heap sort"*, *"insertion sort"*, *"selection sort"*, *"bubble sort"*, *"bucket sort"* and "cocktail sort".
-The first three are fast sorting algorithms (complexity of order O(nlogn)) and the rest of the algorithms have complexity > O(n<sup>2</sup>).
+The first three are fast sorting algorithms (complexity of order O(nlogn)) and the rest of the other algorithms have complexity > O(n<sup>2</sup>).
  - *sort mode* - if the user would like to sort the array in ascending order, then he/she has to set the ***sort mode*** property to *'increase'* or *true*.
 The constructor assumes by default that this property is set to true if is missed.
 If on the other hand we want to sort the array property in descending order then the value of the ***sort mode*** property has to be set to 'decrease' or false.
  - status - if the user wants to declare that the array property which is inserted is sorted then he/she can set the status property to 'sorted'.
-The constructor set by default this property to 'unsorted'.
-When the user uses the *sort()* method then the value of this property changes automatically to 'sorted'.
+The constructor sets by default this property to 'unsorted'.
+When the user uses the *sort()* method, then the value of this property changes automatically to 'sorted'.
  ```js
  const sortlib = require('@euriklis/sortlib')
  const sortlib_instance = new sortlib({